iechor/docs/content/language/golang/run-tests.md

 #13 4.915 PASS
 ```

-To learn more about building and running tests, see the [Build with Docker guide](../../build/guide/_index.md).
+To learn more about building and running tests, see the [Build with iEchor guide](../../build/guide/_index.md).

 ## Next steps